award28/Deep_Learning_Exercises/README.md

 If deep learning seems interesting to you, I would checkout [this](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) video series by [3Blue1Brown](https://www.youtube.com/3blue1brown) which covers neural networks.
-If this is something that you like to learn how to implement on your own, this may be a good place to start.
+If this is something that you would like to learn how to implement on your own, this may be a good place to start.

 I highly recommend you have a firm understanding of linear algebra and part 1